-On March 18, from 1-2pm ET, The National Coalition on Health Care and West Health will co-host the first of a two-part, Hill briefing series: “The Burden of High Drug Prices on Communities of Color”
+On March 18, from 1-2pm ET, The National Coalition on Health Care and West Health co-hosted the first of a two-part, Hill briefing series: “The Burden of High Drug Prices on Communities of Color”

-The first briefing will highlight how high drug prices, coverage gaps, and other systemic issues drive health inequities for communities of color.
-The briefing will feature several prominent speakers (biographies below) and updated data from West Health’s survey on drug accessibility and affordability.
-The briefing will focus on how COVID-19 has underscored the substantial impact that race and income have on health outcomes, exacerbated by inaccessible drugs and systemic barriers to coverage.
-The session will also discuss how previously proposed legislation would potentially impact communities of color and reduce health inequality.
+The first briefing highlighted how high drug prices, coverage gaps, and other systemic issues drive health inequities for communities of color.
+The briefing featured several prominent speakers (biographies below) and updated data from West Health’s survey on drug accessibility and affordability.
+The briefing also focused on how COVID-19 has underscored the substantial impact that race and income have on health outcomes, exacerbated by inaccessible drugs and systemic barriers to coverage.
+The session also discussed how previously proposed legislation would potentially impact communities of color and reduce health inequality.

 The second briefing will focus on specific legislation later in the year (more details to come!).

 - People are worried about paying for medications: Nearly 1 in 5 households (with at least one prescription) are “concerned” or “extremely concerned” that they will be unable to pay for needed prescriptions

 - Lowering the cost of drugs is widely popular: 76% of democrats and 61% of Republicans think these should be either “high” or “highest” priority

 - Drug costs impact communities of color in non-expansion states the most: adults of color in non-expansion states are 88% more likely to suffer 12-month medication insecurity

 Congresswoman Underwood serves Illinois’ 14th Congressional District and was sworn into the 116th U.S. Congress on January 3, 2019.
 Congresswoman Underwood is the first woman, the first person of color, and the first millennial to represent her community in Congress.
 She is also the youngest African American woman to serve in the United States House of Representatives.